 The Profile system has an EISA motherboard with an internal digital video routing system.
 There are sixteen EISA slots and one ISA slot used for interface cards and routing audio data.
-The server also uses a PCI bus for routing data between the master and slave enhanced disk recorder (EDR) boards, Fibre Channel boards, and MPEG boards.
+The server also uses a PCI bus for routing data between the master and slave enhanced disk recorder (EDR) boards, Fibre Channel boards, and MPEG or DVCPRO codec boards.